Clinical-Genomics/MIP/README.md

 under the family directory

 #####Sbatch Scripts
-MIP will create sbatch scripts (.sh) and submitt them in proper order with attached dependencies to SLURM.
-These sbatch script are placed in the output script directory specified by "-outScriptDir".
+MIP will create sbatch scripts (.sh) and submit them in proper order with attached dependencies to SLURM.
+These sbatch script are placed in the output script directory specified by `-outScriptDir`.
 The sbatch scripts are versioned and will not be overwritten if you begin a new analysis.

 #####Data
-Mip will place any generated datafiles in the output data directory specified by "-outDataDir".
+MIP will place any generated datafiles in the output data directory specified by `-outDataDir`.
 All datatfiles are regenerated for each analysis.
 STDOUT and STDERR for each program is written in the program/info directory prior to alignment and in the aligner/info directory post alignment.